Unconfirmed2/Scope/APP_DESCRIPTION.md

 - **Language:** [TypeScript](https://www.typescriptlang.org/)
 - **UI Components:** [shadcn/ui](https://ui.shadcn.com/) - A collection of reusable components built on Radix UI and Tailwind CSS.
 Components are not installed as a library but are integrated directly into the source code under `src/components/ui`.
 - **Styling:** [Tailwind CSS](https://tailwindcss.com/)
-- **AI Integration:** [Genkit](https://firebase.google.com/docs/genkit) (specifically `@genkit-ai/googleai` for Gemini models).
-All AI logic is encapsulated in server-side "flows."
+- **AI Integration:** AI logic is encapsulated in server-side "flows."
 - **State Management:** React Context and custom hooks (`useProjects`, `useAuth`).
 There is no external state management library like Redux or Zustand.
 - **Data Persistence:** Browser `localStorage`.
 All user data (projects, tasks, etc.) is stored locally.
-The storage key is dynamically generated based on the user's UID from Neon Auth, providing per-user data isolation.
+The storage key is per-user (mock auth by default).
 For anonymous users, a default key is used.
-- **Authentication:** neon and google oath
+- **Authentication:** Local stub by default.
+You can integrate any provider later (Auth0, Cognito, custom OAuth).

 ---